 Duration: 8 hours total

-Time Frame: Held on four Saturdays, 2 hours each
+Time Frame: Held on four Saturdays

 Location: via Zoom videoconference